 The conference proceedings will take place at Campus Fryslân, Leeuwarden, NL.

 The main language of the conference is English.
-Important information will also be communicated in German, Dutch and International Sign.
+Important information will also be communicated in German and Dutch.

 Presentations can be submitted in any language, spoken or signed.
 See Call for Participation for regulations on abstracts in other languages.